 James H. Benson, Hugh Richardson, Charles Rouleau, T.H.
 McGuire and Edward Ludlow Wetmore with other judges in a courtroom, n.d..
 Also included in image is James Farquharson Macleod.

-The Saskatchewan Archives acquires court records by Order in Council; court records must be at least 25 years old before being considered for transfer.
+The Provincial Archives acquires court records by Order in Council; court records must be at least 25 years old before being considered for transfer.

-The Saskatchewan Archives has records from the following courts:
+The Provincial Archives has records from the following courts: